 Call the State COVID-19 Information Hotline at 1-800-525-0127, then press #.
 Language assistance is available.

 - 6 a.m. to 6 p.m., Tuesday through Sunday and observed state holidays

 A local care coordinator will contact you to develop a care plan to meet your needs during isolation.
 When your isolation period ends, your care coordinator will connect you to longer-term care coordination support, if needed.

 - What kind of assistance can I expect?

-Your local care coordinator will identify local resources available to support you while you are in home isolation or quarantine.
-They will also assist by providing food, supplies, and financial assistance with rent, mortgage and utility bills if local resources are not available while you are in home isolation or quarantine.
+Your local care coordinator will identify local resources available to support you while you are in home isolation.
+They will also assist by providing food, supplies, and financial assistance with rent, mortgage, and utility bills if local resources are not available while you are in home isolation.
 Your care coordinator can also connect you to needed services including medication delivery services, health care, applying for unemployment, and more.
 Other services may include connecting to local housing agencies, food banks, health care centers, elder care, behavioral health providers, childcare providers, and other culturally appropriate community-based services.
 Services will vary by region.
-When isolation or quarantine end, your care coordinator can connect you to longer-term regional services to support ongoing needs.
+When isolation ends, your care coordinator can connect you to longer-term regional services to support ongoing needs.
 Care Connect Washington will provide the information you need in your preferred language.

 - Do I qualify for Care Connect Washington?

 - You're actively isolating at home.